After the Hole: Plot summary

 The water supplies go off.
 Mike tells Liz his experience with the "winking" keyhole and from this she decides that Martyn must have bugged the main room but not the bathroom area where Mike and Liz have been talking.
-Liz formulates a plan to test their theory, by saying how lucky they are to have light, and see if Martyn turns off the electricity.
+Liz formulates a plan to test their theory, by saying how lucky they are to have light, to see if Martyn turns off the electricity.
 They then sleep together.

 Liz follows through with it, and everything goes to plan.
 The electricity goes off.
 Liz tells the others that a friend of hers knows about the prank and if she doesn't return he will come and rescue them.
 Everyone rejoices, but Mike is suspicious.

 Lisa's story goes on in parallel to this, via the tapes Liz has made of "interviews" she had with Lisa.
 On the same day Liz plots this, Lisa goes over to Martyn's house and tries to break up with him.
 Martyn barely listens and, in anger, rapes Lisa.
 After this, he walks out and supposedly never returns.
 Lisa goes into his office, searching for him, and sees the tapes of The Hole.
 She realises everything that has gone on and goes to the Hole, rescuing everyone.

 At this point, Liz's narrative ends and there is an extremely ambiguous epilogue written by Dr. Phillippa Horwood, who casts the whole of Liz's testimony in doubt by saying that Michael ("Mike") Rollins died on the sixteenth day in the Hole, that Liz was the "sole survivor" and that no records of the infamous Martyn exist, heavily implying that Liz created Martyn to place blame on someone other than herself.
 It is also heavily implied – but never actually decided – that Liz and Lisa are the same person.